 How Common Is Low Testosterone?

-Men are more likely to suffer from low testosterone if they are overweight or have diabetes.
+Men are more likely to suffer from this if they are overweight or have diabetes.
 Up to 30% of men who are overweight have Testosterone Deficiency Syndrome compared to 6.4% of men with a healthy weight.
 Men who have diabetes are twice as likely to experience Low T compared to those without diabetes.

 14 Signs and Symptoms of Testosterone Deficiency Syndrome